joshdowning/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/dashboard-login-azure-sso.md

 ## Azures's side
 1. Access your Azure Portal and navigate to the Azure Active Directory page.
 2. Go to app registrations and create or access an application you want to use for Dashboard access.
-  - if you are creating an application, give it a name and register it
+  - If you are creating an application, give it a name and register it
 3. Add a redirect URL to your application as callback to TIB in your Azure application:
   - In your app, either via the Authentication menu or the redirect URL shortcut navigate to and add the redirect to TIB in the Web category i.e. `http://localhost:3000/auth/{PROFILE-NAME-IN-TIB}/openid-connect/callback`.

     ![redirect-url](/docs/img/azureAD/redirect-URL.png)
 4. Go to Overview and add a secret in Client Credentials.
 Don't forget to copy the secret value- not the secretID.

     ![overview](/docs/img/azureAD/overview.png)

-Check [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for more detail.
+Check Microsoft's [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for more detail.

 ## Dashboard's side
 1. Log in to your dashboard and select Identity Management, located under System Management
 2. Create a profile and select OpenID Connect as the provider type
 3. Under Profile Configuration, paste the secret value, clientID, and Discover URL from the Azure site.
   - Profile Configuation may look something like this:

   ![profile-configuration](/docs/img/azureAD/profile-configuration.png)

   - The Discover URL is created by Azure and can be located by selecting Endpoints on their site

   ![endpoints](/docs/img/azureAD/endpoints.png)

 8. Test that it works: